WebizenAI/WebizenAI-2024/Components/onlyoffice.md

 - SWAP at least 4 GB, but depends of the host OS.
 More is better
 - OS amd64 Linux distribution with kernel version 3.10 or later

 # Windows

-It is presently most likely to be run using Docker and/or PodMan, however the windows server version is being tested on Windows Pro
+It is presently most likely to be run using Docker and/or PodMan.

 # QUBES os